U.S. 95 west of Tonopah closed after 6.4 quake, aftershocks

 Dozen aftershocks

-At least a dozen aftershocks of 2.5 magnitude or larger have been reported, including one registered at 5.1, according to the USGS.
+At least a dozen aftershocks of 2.5 magnitude or larger have been reported, including one registering 5.1, according to the USGS.

 ⚠️🔴‼HUGE EARTHQUAKE MAGNITUDE 6.4 IN UNITED STATES – NEVADA!
 EPICENTER IN FAMOUS AREA 51‼🔴👽 #Nevada #Earthquake #Area51 pic.twitter.com/SNCYy4mdNe